Denisrc/celero-backend-test/README.md

 | weight  | Positive Integer |

 **\*Medal can have one of these values: Gold, Silver or Bronze**

+## Missing part
+-   Deploy to a server

 ## Future Changes
 -   Improve Test